Scientific Name: Scardinius erythropthalmus

 Night fishing, whether margin fishing by float or ledgering can be very effective and often produces better fish.
 Rudd will feed right the way through the winter, however location is the key to success but if your lucky enough to find them then it’s the better fish that will show.
 One of the attached article is all about catching big Rudd in the winter at Frensham Great Pond.

-Rudd of a small average size can be found in all of the Society’s lakes and ponds, with larger fish over 1lb being reasonably easy to catch at both Frensham Great & Frensham Small Ponds.
+Rudd of a small average size can be found in all of the Society’s lakes and ponds, with larger fish over 1lb being reasonably easy to catch at both Frensham Great & Frensham Little Ponds.
 Specimens of 2lb are a realistic target and some fish exceed 3lb in weight, with the FAS record of 3lb 6oz (3lb 14oz unclaimed), being caught from Frensham Great Pond.

 That said, whilst these two fisheries have proven pedigree, remember that location is key to success.
 Rudd are present in all of out still waters and there could quite easily be a few larger fish that careful studying of the fishery may reveal previously unknown fish that have not been caught for many years.
 River Valley was home to large Rudd in the late 1980s and with some hard work, you might just uncover a future one.